Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 -> DVD (Digital Versatile Disc):

-After a few years of creating CDs, the manufacturers came with an advanced optical disk storage device.
-DVDs have the same dimension as CDs but can hold up to 4.7 GB of data.
+Introduced after CDs, DVDs have the same physical dimensions but can hold up to 4.7 GB of data.

 Different Types of DVDs: